dojo/docs/dijit/layout.rst

    bc.resize({h: 500, w: 500});

-If you want to notify a widget that it's size has been changed, you omit that argument:
+If you want to notify a widget that its size has been changed, you omit that argument:

 .. js ::